 But as Road and Track points out, car noise, in general, is about having a great exhaust note, too.
 This team put together a list of “best-sounding” cars you could buy for less than $100,000 back in 2019.
 And you guessed it, the Chevy Corvette made that list and also won the critics’ 2019 Performance Car of the Year award.

-Dangers of driving cars that bring the noise
+Dangers of driving loud cars

 If you’re of the opinion that the louder the sports car, the better, it’s important to heed a few warnings.
 Too much noise can be damaging, and the CDC suggests that prolonged exposure to 70 decibels or more can begin to damage your hearing.